jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/guidelines.md

 - Exercises are always due at 11:59pm.
 Proper sleep is important for health (both physical and mental) and I do not want you staying up late to finish.
 - You may resubmit exercises until the deadline if needed (for example, if you are reading over your submission and see an embarrassing typo).
+- Your exercises must follow [:formatting guidelines](../policies/formatting/#exercises) to receive credit

 # Comments

 - I read all assignments thoroughly, whether or not I write a lot of comments.
 - I will write comments on your first exercise submitted through Canvas.
 Let me know if you don't see the comments so we can troubleshoot.
-- I can't always provide substantial written feedback on exercises because it is so time-consuming to produce.You are always welcome to ask for additional feedback by scheduling a meeting with me.
+- I can't always provide substantial written feedback on exercises because it is so time-consuming to produce.
+You are always welcome to ask for additional feedback by scheduling a meeting with me.